rasmusab/officialcocktails/officialcocktails.com/content/cocktails/brandy_crusta.md

 - Garnish with a lemon twist: Add a lemon twist to the drink for an extra burst of flavor and an elegant finishing touch.

-## Alcohol-free alternative to a Brandy crusta
+## Alcohol-free alternative to the Brandy crusta

 One alcohol-free alternative to the drink Brandy Crusta is a mocktail made with fresh lemon juice, orange juice, simple syrup, bitters, and a splash of grenadine.
 It can be served in a sugar-rimmed glass or with a slice of orange to mimic the flavors of Brandy Crusta.
 This non-alcoholic version is refreshing, tangy, and has a subtle sweetness that balances the tartness of the citrus juices.
 It can be enjoyed at any time without the buzz.